Rashad Jennings: Jacksonville Jaguars

-After being coached by the Jacksonville Jaguars' staff during the 2009 Senior Bowl, Jennings was drafted by Jacksonville in the seventh round (250th overall) of the 2009 NFL Draft.
-He scored his first career touchdown in Week 9 against the Kansas City Chiefs, rushing for 28 yards.
-After a promising rookie season, Jennings's 2011 season was cut short by injuries after suffering a concussion in the Jaguars' first preseason game, and his knee injury two weeks later, Jennings was placed in injured reserve before the regular season began.
+After being coached by the Jacksonville Jaguars' staff during the 2009 Senior Bowl, Jennings was selected by Jacksonville in the seventh round (250th overall) of the 2009 NFL draft.
+He scored his first career touchdown in Week 9 against the Kansas City Chiefs, rushing for 29 yards.
+Jennings finished his rookie season with 39 carries for 202 yards and one touchdown.

+In Week 14 of the 2010 season, Jennings had five carries for 109 yards and a touchdown in a victory over the Raiders.
+In Week 17, he had 22 carries for 108 yards and a touchdown in the loss to the Texans.
+In the 2010 season, he appeared in 13 games and made three starts.
+He finished with 84 carries for 459 yards and four touchdowns to go with 26 receptions for 223 yards.

+Jennings's 2011 season was cut short by injuries after suffering a concussion in the Jaguars' first preseason game, and his knee injury two weeks later, Jennings was placed in injured reserve before the regular season began.

 Due to a contract holdout by starter Maurice Jones-Drew, Jennings was named the starting running back for the team's 2012 regular season opener against the Minnesota Vikings.
-Jones-Drew returned to the starting lineup the following week Jennings resumed his role as a backup until a shoulder injury on December 24, 2012 landed him on injured reserve for the second consecutive year.
+Jones-Drew returned to the starting lineup the following week Jennings resumed his role as a backup until a shoulder injury on December 24, 2012, landed him on injured reserve for the second consecutive year.
+He finished the season with 101 carries for 283 yards and two touchdowns in ten games and six starts.

 Oakland Raiders

 Jennings was signed by the Oakland Raiders on April 11, 2013.
 Jennings started the 2013 season backing up starter Darren McFadden.
 McFadden spent much of the season on the sideline due to injuries, forcing Jennings to start eight games in his place.
 Jennings, a career backup, exceeded expectations as a starter and saw his best rushing game of the season in Week 11 against the Houston Texans where he rushed 22 times for 150 yards (6.8 ypc) and one touchdown on an 80-yard rush.
-Jennings finished the season with 733 rushing yards on 163 carries and six touchdowns.
+In Week 15 against the Chiefs, he had 103 scrimmage yards and two rushing touchdowns in the loss.
+Jennings finished the 2013 season with 733 rushing yards on 163 carries and six touchdowns.